aws-samples/aws-serverless-workshop-innovator-island/2-realtime/README.md

 ![Module 2 - SNS](../images/2-realtime-lambda2.png)

+:heavy_exclamation_mark: Ensure you have discarded the pre-populated ARN and pasted the Flow & Traffic Controller's SNS topic depending on the region.

 4. Leave *Enable trigger* checked, and choose *Add*.

 5. In the *Designer* section, select the **theme-park-ridetimes** option which has the Lambda logo.
 This opens the *Function code* card below.